bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ##### Responses

-Response resources are wrapped in Bundles that contain Patients and an OperationOutcome.
+Response resources are wrapped in Bundles.
 A search operation like Get Demographics or Find Candidates will be a searchset Bundle that echoes back the search parameters by including an extra Parameters resource in the Bundle.

 ### Design Outcomes - Details